Josverl/micropython-stubs/docs/02_using.md

  ```

-## Optional: Configure pylint to use the selected stub folders
-This instructs pylint to insert the list of paths into `sys.path` before performing linting, thus allowing it to find the stubs and use them to better validate your code.

-- use the {download}`.pylintcr sample file <samples/.pylintrc>`.

-- edit the line that starts with `init-hook=`
-        ``` ini
-        init-hook='import sys;sys.path[1:1] = ["src/lib", "folder1","folder2", "folder3",];'
-        ```
-- replace the folders with your selection of stub folders. **In this case they MUST be on a single line**
-- the result should look like:
-        ``` ini
-        init-hook='import sys;sys.path[1:1] = ["src/lib", "all-stubs/cpython_patch","all-stubs/mpy_1_13-nightly_frozen/esp32/GENERIC", "all-stubs/esp32_1_13_0-103",];'
-        ```

 ## **Restart VSCode**
-    VSCode must be restated for the Python language engine and Pylint to read the updated configuration.
+VSCode must be restated for so that Pylance and linters such as Pylint to read the updated configuration.

-    you can use:
+You can use:
 - the `Developer: Reload Window` command.
 - or stop / start the editor

 [Pylance]: https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance
 [samples]: https://github.com/josverl/micropython-stubs/tree/master/docs/samples